justDare/portfolio-react/README.md

 # Portfolio React

-This project is a migration of my old portfolio page from HTML/CSS/JS to a React Application.
+This my first project utilizing ReactJS.
+The web app is being used as my online portfolio for showcasing my experience and projects.

-This is my first React project which will include React Router DOM, Axios, React Redux and Redux Thunk.
+The site can be found here: https://www.dariansampare.ca/